 Park of Culture and Rest named after Yuri Gagarin.
-The park is the most popular recreation area of Zhitomir residents.
+The park is the most popular recreation area of locals.
 Created in the 19th century, the park covers an area of 36 hectares.
 More than 80 species of trees and shrubs are growing on the territory of the park.
 Some of them were brought from all over the world.

 Filippov’s Mansion.
-This two-storey house built in the Baroque style in the southern outskirts of Zhitomir belonged to local notary, lawyer I. Filippov.
+This two-storey house built in the Baroque style in the southern outskirts of the city belonged to local notary, lawyer I. Filippov.
 Originally the house built in 1886 was made of wood.

 Gymnasium.
 The construction of gymnasium buildings began in 1862.
-For many years it was the largest and most authoritative educational institution, not only of Zhitomir, but the whole Volhynia.
+For many years, it was the largest and most authoritative educational institution, not only of Zhitomir, but the whole Volhynia.

 The complex of the buildings is fully preserved.
 Today, it is Zhitomir State University named after I. Franko.
 Bolshaya Berdichevskaya Street, 40.